Supporting inclusive employment

 Testimonials Inclusive Employment Success Stories Gael Scoil Mhíchíl Cíosóg, Ennis “I believe that schools provide the perfect place for people with a disability to take up employment.
 I feel that schools can provide young people with excellent role models and demonstrate in a very practical way that individuals who happen to have a disability are …

-Testimonials Inclusive Employment Success Stories Vitalograph Ireland, Ennis Vitalograph Ireland has worked with Employability Clare over many years.
+Testimonials Inclusive Employment Success Stories Vitalograph Ireland has worked with Employability Clare over many years.
 As an employer we have many diverse roles from basic production work through to high end graduate roles.
-We have found over the years that working with Employability Clare and giving opportunities to individuals who may need …
+We have found over the years that working with Employability Clare and giving opportunities to individuals who may need the employment support …

 Testimonials Inclusive Employment Success Stories Lynch’s Centra As a retail business in the local community, we aim to be inclusive.
-We have a busy supermarket and deli and have recently opened the Elm Café.
+We have a busy supermarket and have recently opened the Elm Café.
 Our focus is recruitment.
-Our business depends on having staff who are friendly, reliable and skilled.
-Over the past few years …
+Our business depends on having staff who are friendly, reliable and is a good match for their skills.
+Sometimes …

 CSR Window to Work